mongpt/ESP8266-based_voting_client/README.md

 # 🗳️ Polling Device Development Project
 ![voting_device.png](voting_device.png)

 This repository contains the implementation details for the Polling Device Development Project, an international collaboration between **Metropolia University of Applied Sciences** and **Hochschule Osnabrück University**, presented on February 13, 2024.
-The project developed a **microcontroller-based wireless polling device** with a backend system to facilitate anonymous and registered voting, emphasizing simplicity, power efficiency, and scalability.
+A wireless polling device system developed collaboratively by students from Metropolia University of
+              Applied Sciences and Hochschule Osnabrück, combining embedded systems, full-stack web development, and hardware design.
+The device is built on the ESP-12F (ESP8266) microcontroller with a low-power e-paper display and tactile buttons for user input.
+MQTT is used for efficient message exchange between voting devices and a Flask-based backend running on a Raspberry Pi server, which manages user registration, vote topics, and real-time result visualization.
+The frontend offers intuitive interfaces for device registration, vote creation, and result monitoring.
+Designed for scalability, minimal power consumption, and ease of use, the project demonstrates practical integration of IoT, embedded programming, and web technologies in a distributed, real-time application.

 ## 📖 Project Report